shjang7/daily_tech_journal/README.md

 print first #=> 'baam'
 print second #=> 'this is printed'
 ```

-## React
-#### State and props (06.feb.2020)
-React component can handle data using props and state.

-Props(properties) is the data what parent component gives child component.<br />
-Once the child component get props, it cannot be modified.

-State is defined with a default value when a component mounts and can be changed.<br />

-Props are a component's configuration, props also includes callback functions.<br />
-State is a data structure.

-#### Why Hooks are preferred than using classes (28.jan.2020)
-Hooks provide intuitive API such as useState, useEffect. <br />Using Hooks, we can abstract state-related logic, and it enables us to reuse and share that logic.

 ## Script language overview (05.feb.2020)
 The software at an early age was written in assembly language. <br />After building the compiler, software developers can write code for the more human-understandable higher language, and compiler changes it to assembly one.<br />